Your Child’s Therapist Is a VIP!

 What are some examples of professional boundaries in ABA?

 There are certain rules your child’s therapist should follow in order to keep things professional.
-They should keep your child’s information private, ask for permissions before starting any tests or treatments, and speak to both you and your child in a respectful way.
+They should keep your child’s information private, ask for permission before starting any tests or treatments, and speak to both you and your child in a respectful way.

 What does the BACB say about multiple relationships?